rackerlabs/technical-blog/_posts/2019-10-29-kubertetris.md

 Luckily, some kind souls already did all the hard work and developed an open-source **Tetris HTML5** clone with theme support.
 I cannot praise them enough, and I've tried to reach out to see if we can somehow compensate them for their hard work.
 Kudos to the people at **Aerolab** and their project [Blockrain.js](http://aerolab.github.io/blockrain.js/)!

-I created a custom theme around GCP and Kubernetes, included our **Service Blocks**, adjusted some of the game files for additional customization, and hosted the game on blob storage, the result of which can be found [here](https://public.thirdpartytools.net/kubertetris/index.html). **NB - Works best in Chrome and not on mobile!**
+I created a custom theme around GCP and Rackspace, included our **Service Blocks**, adjusted some of the game files for additional customization, and hosted the game on blob storage, the result of which can be found [here](https://kubertetris.thirdpartytools.net/index.html). **NB - Works best in Chrome and not on mobile!**

 Don't tell Google that it's on **Azure Blob Storage** for now ;-).
 The epileptic background animations are standard CSS, and it features the original **Gameboy** soundtrack by [Chip Tanaka](https://en.wikipedia.org/wiki/Hirokazu_Tanaka).